-As a child, he had a fascination with his family’s garden and in learning the complex Latin names of all of the flora and fauna he found there.
-He studied medicine and botany, traveled all over the country collecting plant specimens to study, and became a professor of botany in 1741.
+As a child, he was fascinated with his family’s garden and learned the complex Latin names of all the flora and fauna he found there.
+He studied medicine and botany, traveled worldwide, collected plant specimens to explore, and became a botany professor in 1741.

-Linnaeus began classifying multitudes of plants and animals using a new taxonomical system, and even though he was appointed the physician to the king in 1747, he continued to study and publish treatises on various aspects of plant and animal life until his death in 1778, a few years after he retired.
+Linnaeus began classifying multitudes of plants and animals using a new taxonomical system, and even though he was appointed the physician to the king in 1747, he continued to study and publish treatises on various aspects of plant and animal life until he died in 1778, a few years after he retired.

-In his lifetime, Linnaeus named over 12,000 species of plants and animals, and his published works continue to be the blueprint for the naming of organisms today.
+In his lifetime, Linnaeus named over 12,000 species of plants and animals, and his published works continue to be the blueprint for naming organisms today.

 The Binomial System

-By grouping organisms into broad families, then into narrower and narrower groups of similar traits, the vast array of flora and fauna can be categorized and brought into an orderly fashion.
+By grouping organisms into broad families, then into narrower and narrower groups of similar traits, the vast array of flora and fauna can be categorized and brought orderly.

 Linnaeus devised a system whereby each plant and animal was given a Latin genus name and species name.
 These two names constitute the binomial system.

-For example, humans are Homo sapiens; our genus name is Homo, which categorizes us with other animals recognized as “man,” and our species name, sapiens, distinguishes us from other animals in the Homo genus, such as Homo habilus or Homo erectus.
+For example, humans are Homo sapiens; our genus name is Homo, which categorizes us with other animals recognized as “man,” and our species name, sapiens, distinguishes us from other animals, Homo genera, such as Homo habilis or Homo erectus.

 Linnaeus’ New Classifications

-Linnaeus was still using the term quadrupedia in the first edition of his 1735 work Systema Naturae, but this was not to last.
+Linnaeus still used the term quadrupeds in the first edition of his 1735 work Systema Naturae, but this was not to last.

-He realized that humans should be included in this group, and as we do not primarily walk on all fours, Linnaeus started searching for another term to describe all of the warm-blooded hairy creatures.
+He realized that humans should be included in this group, and as we do not primarily walk on all fours, Linnaeus searched for another term to describe all warm-blooded, hairy creatures.

 This comparison between humans and other animals enraged some people, who didn’t want to be classified alongside animals they considered inferior, so Linnaeus’ job was quite difficult.

-Even though humans no longer walk on all fours, it was plain to even the skeptics about our ancestry to see that, like all other warm-blooded hairy animals, human females lactate.
+Even though humans no longer walk on all fours, it was plain to even the skeptics about our ancestry to see that human females lactate like all other warm-blooded hairy animals.

-Due to this, Linnaeus latched on to the term Mammalia to describe us and our fellow mammals, from the latin mamma, meaning breast, in the tenth edition of his Systema Naturae in 1758.
+Due to this, Linnaeus latched on to Mammalia to describe our fellow mammals and us from the Latin mamma, meaning breast, in the tenth edition of his Systema Naturae in 1758.

-Some naturalists contemporary with Linnaeus kept using Quadrupedia, and other would-be taxonomists tried their own catchy names over the years, such as Pilifera, which means having hair.
+Some naturalists, contemporary Linnaeus, kept using Quadrupedia, and other would-be taxonomists tried their catchy names over the years, such as Pilifera, which means having hair.
 None of these caught on, and we are still called mammals today.

-Furthermore, Linnaeus’ insistence on linking humans to other mammals had a profound effect on the way we look at ourselves as a species.
+Furthermore, Linnaeus’ insistence on linking humans to other mammals profoundly affected how we view ourselves as a species.

 Social Motive for Linnaeus’ Naming

-Despite the link between humans and other mammals as regards lactation, it is a bit odd that Linnaeus chose to focus on that as the nomenclature for a huge chunk of the animal population.
+Despite the link between humans and other mammals regarding lactation, it is odd that Linnaeus chose to focus on that as the terminology for a massive chunk of the animal population.

-There are many clearer options for names (such as the pilifera that his French contemporary favored to highlight the hairiness of mammals), or more poetic names.
+There are many more precise options for names (such as the pilifera that his French contemporary favored highlighting mammals’ hairiness) or more poetic terms.

-In his day, most women of the upper classes did not nurse their own children, but sent their newborns to a “wet nurse” for suckling (another mother who is lactating and has milk to spare), as breastfeeding was unfashionable.
+In his day, most women of the upper classes did not nurse their children but sent their newborns to a “wet nurse” for suckling (another mother who was lactating and had milk to spare), as breastfeeding was unfashionable.

 If you were stuck at home breastfeeding an infant, you couldn’t be out in society or wear the most fashionable clothing of the day.

 Some physicians and scientists disagreed with this practice, including Linnaeus.
-In 1752, he wrote a treatise on the problems of wet-nursing.
-In addition to being a practicing physician, he and his wife had seven children, and so he had personal experience of children being nursed as well.
+In 1752, he wrote a treatise on the problems of wet nursing.
+In addition to being a practicing physician, he and his wife had seven children, so he had personal experience of children being nursed.

-In his 1752 treatise, he made many comparisons between nursing human mothers and nursing mothers of other species, perhaps foreshadowing his thoughts about this comparison when it came to naming them “mammals” six years later.
+In his 1752 treatise, he made many comparisons between human nursing mothers and nursing mothers of other species, perhaps foreshadowing his thoughts about this comparison when naming them “mammals” six years later.

-Linnaeus’ efforts to champion mothers nursing their own children were not in vain; by the end of the 18th century and through the 19th, breastfeeding became much more common among upper class women due to changing attitudes about the health and welfare of babies and their mothers.
+Linnaeus’ efforts to champion mothers nursing their children were not in vain; by the end of the 18th century and through the 19th, breastfeeding became much more common among upper-class women due to changing attitudes about the health and welfare of babies and their mothers.

 Does the Term Mammal Hold Up to Modern Classification?

-Many of the 12,000 plants and animals Linnaeus named in his lifetime have had to be reclassified as more information is learned about their specific characteristics.
+In his lifetime, many of the 12,000 plants and animals Linnaeus named have had to be reclassified as more information is learned about their specific characteristics.

 While the vast majority of mammals do indeed lactate from breasts or nipples and feed their young with milk, mammals don’t all do this in the same way.

-Monotremes (including platypus, echidna, and anteaters), for example, do have mammary glands, but no teats; their milk is just excreted onto their bellies near special hairs for their young to find.
+Monotremes (including platypus, echidna, and anteaters), for example, have mammary glands but no teats; their milk is excreted onto their bellies near fine hairs for their young to find.

-Males of all the mammalian families have only vestigial nipples, if any at all.
-Many stallions (male horses), for example, do not even have vestigial nipples, which was an argument presented in Linnaeus’ time against using the breast as a means of nomenclature.
+Males of all the mammalian families have only vestigial nipples if any.
+For example, many stallions (male horses) do not even have vestigial nipples, which was an argument presented in Linnaeus’ time against using the breast as a means of vocabulary.

-Despite these exceptions (and the all males one is, arguably a big one), there is not a major reason that the term “mammal” should not continue to be used today.
+Despite these exceptions (and all male one is, arguably, a big one), there is no significant reason that the term “mammal” should not continue to be used today.